Kenan Thompson (1994-1999)

 NOW: Like Bynes, Cannon got his own show after All That – The Nick Cannon Show, in which he would “take over” everyday situations and make them better, though the lack of producer Dan Schneider’s magic touch may have led to its early cancellation.
-Cannon has since turned his talents to everything from movies (2002's Drumline) to music (2014's White People Party Music) to hosting (America’s Got Talent).
+Cannon has since turned his talents to everything from movies (2002’s Drumline) to music (2014’s White People Party Music) to hosting (America’s Got Talent and The Masked Singer).

 Gabriel Iglesias (2000)

 THEN: At 20 years old, the famously “fluffy” comedian was the oldest cast member of All That.
 He joined just in time for the last year of the show’s original run, but still managed to showcase his talent for impressions and self-deprecating comedy.

 NOW: Iglesias is a successful stand-up comic with multiple specials and his own showcase (Gabriel Iglesias Presents Stand-Up Revolution).
 He also provided comic relief to 2012 and 2015’s Magic Mike movies, had a recurring role on ABC’s short-lived Cristela, and performed a voice role in 2019’s UglyDolls.